-Editor, Risk management
+Editor, Risk benchmarking

 Prior to joining Risk, he reported on the futures and foreign exchange industries for Dow Jones' Financial News and the Euromoney group.